nghia-vo/sarepy/doc/source/toc/section3_1/section3_1_1.rst

   (b) Low-pass filter of the intensities in (a). (c) Full stripe. (d) Low-pass filter of the intensities in (c)

-As can be seen in Fig.1, difference of low-frequency components of intensity profiles between adjacent pixels is the cause of stripe artifacts.
+As can be seen in Fig.1, the differences in low-frequency components between the intensity profiles of adjacent pixels are the causes of stripe artifacts.
-To remove these stripes, we need to equalize the responses of the adjacent pixels.
+To remove these stripes, we need to equalize the responses of these pixels.
 This can be done by applying a smoothing filter along the horizontal direction.
-This approach, however, can't be used directly on a sinogram as it introduces void-center artifacts and blurs a reconstructed image.
-To workaround these problems, the sinogram can be transformed or pre-processed to reveal underlying response curves, then the smooth filter or a correction method can be applied.
+This approach, however, can't be used directly on a sinogram image as it introduces void-center artifacts and blurs the reconstructed image.
+To workaround these problems, the sinogram can be transformed or pre-processed to reveal underlying response curves, then a smoothing filter or a correction method can be applied.
-There are three different ways of extracting these underlying responses as shown below; ordered from fine to coarse extraction.
+There are three different ways of extracting the underlying responses as shown below; ordered from fine to coarse extraction.

 .. _sorting: